om1411/verto-movie-library/README.md

 npm run dev

-12.Your browser should automatically open to the local development server (usually http://localhost:5173).
+12.Your browser should automatically open to the local development server.

 You're all set!
 Enjoy!!